-It was there we discovered that doing research in the treatment of compulsive sexuality didn't necessarily require research grants, writing papers or methods of statistical analysis.
+There we discovered that doing research in the treatment of compulsive sexuality didn't necessarily require research grants, writing papers or methods of statistical analysis.
 It simply required the intellectual honesty to try those techniques on a group and then, a few weeks or months later, look in the mirror and admit to ourselves:

 "That was completely useless and I can't believe I ever thought that would work!"

-The Calgary couples sex counselling we offer is a direct result of that period of exploration and honest self reflection - as well as the years of nearly constant research and learning we pursued as we sought to develop our practice to provide the best marriage counselling Calgary could offer and merge it with addiction treatments and a faith based perspective that went far beyond the norm that most Calgary therapists of the time were practicing.
+The Calgary couples sex counselling we offer is a direct result of that period of exploration and honest self-reflection - as well as the years of nearly constant research and learning we pursued as we sought to develop our practice to provide the best marriage counselling Calgary could offer and merge it with addiction treatments and a faith-based perspective that went far beyond the norm that most Calgary therapists of the time were practicing.